 i.
 "The saints at Smyrna had not been given a pep-talk on 'How to Win Friends and Influence People.'
 They had no testimony on 'How Faith Made Me Mayor of Smyrna.'
 They were not promised deliverance from tribulation, poverty and reviling.
 In fact, the worst was yet to come."
 (Havner)

 ii.
 Most specifically in this case, God allowed this attack so that they may be tested, in the sense of being proven.
-Through their suffering, God would display the true riches of the church in Smyrna to everyone, including themselves - even though He knew they were rich already.
+Through their suffering, God displayed the true riches of the church in Smyrna to everyone, including themselves - even though He knew they were rich already.

 iii.
 The Christians in Smyrna would be tested, but they passed the test.
 This church, compared to the other six, has no evil spoken against it.
 Only this church among the seven survives today, and it has survived through centuries of Roman and Muslim persecution.

 iv.
-That you may be tested: God is interested in testing us also.
+That you may be tested: God is also interested in testing us.
 We may not have the same opportunity to suffer for Jesus that the Christians in Smyrna had, but we can have their same heart.
-We may never be in a place to die a martyr’s death, but we can all live a martyr’s life.
-But many Christians avoid persecution of any kind by conforming so much to the world that they are no longer distinctively Christians.
-This wasn’t the case with the Christians in Smyrna.
+We may never be in a place to die a martyr's death, but we can all live a martyr's life.
+Sadly, many Christians avoid persecution of any kind by conforming so much to the world that they are no longer distinctively Christians.
+This wasn't the case with the Christians in Smyrna.
 They were tested and they passed the test.

 e.
-Be faithful until death, and I will give you the crown of life: What Jesus says to this church is important, but what He doesn’t say is also important.
-Jesus doesn’t have a single word of rebuke or correction for the Christians in Smyrna.
-All He has is the promise of a crown - and the encouragement to be faithful until death, which is literally “become faithful until death.”
+Be faithful until death, and I will give you the crown of life: What Jesus said to this church is important, but what He didn't say is also important.
+Jesus didn't have a single word of rebuke or correction for the Christians in Smyrna.
+All He had was the promise of a crown - and the encouragement to be faithful until death, which is literally "become faithful until death."
 (Walvoord)

 i.
 There are two different words for crown in the ancient Greek language.
 One described the kind of crown a king would wear, a crown of royalty.
 The other kind of crown - the stephanos, used here - is given as a trophy to a winning athlete.
 Jesus looks at the Christians of Smyrna, and says to them: "You are My winners.
 You deserve a trophy."